By David Provost for CoinWeek …..

 HR.6058, like S.1230 before it, included language specifying the selection of a private marketing firm to conduct the sale and distribution of the coins.
 In the weeks prior to HR.6058’s introduction, however, the Coin Group, which now also included the Franklin Mint as a partner, announced that unless Congress passed a coin bill by March 31, 1982, they would withdraw from the program.
 Annunzio was happy to go before the House to announce:

 “I note that today is April 1, a day past the self-imposed deadline of the coin marketers.
 We have not passed a bill, and since I am certain that the coin group is composed of honorable men who keep their word, or at least make good on their threats, we no longer have to worry about private profit interests.”

 It would not, however, be the last time the private coin marketers were heard from.

 Dropped was the provision to give 50% of the surcharges collected to the general fund of the Treasury for reduction of the national debt.
-Added was a provision to split the surcharges 70% / 30% between the USOC and the LAOOC.
-This change in stance for Annunzio signaled his new willingness to provide direct support to the LAOOC – the sponsors of the original coinage legislation – for the staging of the Games as long as the US Mint / Treasury was responsible for the sale and distribution of the coins vs. private marketers.
+Added was a provision to split the surcharges 70/30 between the USOC and the LAOOC.
+This change in stance for Annunzio signaled his new willingness to provide direct support to the LAOOC – the sponsors of the original coinage legislation – for the staging of the Games as long as the US Mint/Treasury was responsible for the sale and distribution of the coins versus private marketers.
 It was a sign he was ready to negotiate.

-In the final installment of this story, I’ll cover the sometimes contentious House Hearings along with the Senate’s follow-up Hearing and outline the final compromises that led to the passage of the program with which today’s collectors are familiar.
+In the third and final installment of this story, I’ll cover the sometimes contentious House hearings, along with the Senate’s follow-up, and outline the final compromises that led to the passage of the program with which today’s collectors are familiar.